-CREDIT PORTFOLIO ASSESSMENT
+CREDIT BY PORTFOLIO ASSESSMENT

-At the sole discretion of the College, a portfolio assessment provides a means for students to earn college credit when job-related training and experience, non-job-related training, volunteer work, travel, or hobbies are similar to the learning outcomes for a particular course.
+At the sole discretion of the College, a portfolio assessment provides a means for students to earn college credit via portfolio assessment when job-related training and experience, non-job-related training, volunteer work, self-directed study, travel, or hobbies enable students to prepare a portfolio providing direct evidence of learning equivalent to are similar to the learning outcomes for a particular course.
 As a general guideline, a portfolio should take 20 to 30 hours to complete.
 Students may not submit for credit for portfolio assessment for a course that he/she has previously completed with a grade lower than a "C".
 Credit for portfolio assessment is not applicable to legal specialty courses (LGL & LAW courses).
-To apply for credit for work experience, the student must comply with the following process: